Scrapbookpages Blog

 Filed under: Buchenwald, Germany, World War II — Tags: , , — furtherglory @ 11:43 am

 Lt.
-Jack Taylor did testify at Nuremberg that Americans had been sent to the Mauthausen camp in Austria and two of them were murdered in the gas chamber there.
+Jack Taylor, an American prisoner in the Mauthausen camp in Austria, did testify at Nuremberg that Americans had been sent to Mauthausen and that two of them had been murdered in the gas chamber there.
 (He showed their dog tags to prove it.)
 It was briefly mentioned during the “Dachau trials” conducted by the American Military Tribunal, beginning in November 1945, that Allied pilots had been killed at Buchenwald.
 When challenged by the defense attorney to prove this accusation, the prosecuting attorney could not supply their names, so this charge was quickly dropped.

 The part of Edwin Ritter’s story that I found to be incredulous was his claim that a microchip had been implanted in his foot and it was taken out at a Boston hospital after he returned to America.